BilliamsFluster/StockBotWebApp/docs/StockbotTradingPipeline.md

   - PPO knobs: `n_steps`, `batch_size`, `learning_rate`, `gamma`, `gae_lambda`, `clip_range`, `ent_coef`, `vf_coef`, `max_grad_norm`, `dropout`.
   - Callbacks: `EvalCallback`, `StopTrainingOnRewardThreshold`, and diagnostics with gradient logging.
   - Outputs: `ppo_policy.zip`, TensorBoard event files, CSV logs, `evaluations.npz`.

+- HMM/PPO overlay (new):
+  - The trainer accepts `--overlay hmm` which wraps the env with `RiskOverlayWrapper` using an `HMMEngine` baseline.
+  - The baseline produces per-asset target weights from recent window returns (Kelly-style sizing) and can apply regime-aware scaling.
+  - PPO controls a compact 3D action in `[-1,1]`: exposure gate, Kelly scale, and volatility multiplier; these map back to the inner env action.
+  - Portfolio env mapping:
+    - `tanh_leverage`: weights are mapped via inverse `tanh` (atanh) to logits.
+    - `simplex_cash`: long-only approximation using softmax logits for assets plus a gate logit for invest fraction.
+  - Single-asset env: action maps directly to the target position in `[-1,+1]`.
 - Backtest entrypoint: `python -m stockbot.backtest.run` to evaluate a saved `.zip` or a built‑in baseline strategy.

 ---